Streets and Squares

 Brest, Karl Marx Str.

-The former kirche ( Lutheran church) of the small prewar protestant community.
+The former kirche ( Lutheran church) of the small prewar protestant community in Brest.

 Brest, Karl Marx Str.
 Brest, Karl Marx Str.